tillitis/.github/sigsum/key-mgmnt/docs/sigsum-key-management.md

 `age -i id_file --decrypt encrypted_file`

-Save encrypted file on local server and te USB memory and put the USB memory in tamper-evident bag.
+Save encrypted file on local server and the USB memory and put the USB memory in tamper-evident bag.
 Populate the git repository table with initial storage locations and serial numbers of bags.